yachty66/AutoBook/README.md

 # AutoBook

+Automatically generate books with GPT-4

 ## Introduction

-This application is automatically creating books given a prompt for the description of the book.
+AutoBook is an application that automatically creates books given a prompt describing the book.
 It generates chapters, topics for each chapter, and detailed bullet points for each topic.
-After creating this outline for every topic will be a text generated. this results in the end in a book with between 15-20k words.
+After creating this outline, the application generates text for every topic.
+Ultimately, this results in a book with approximately 15-20k words.
+The cost for creating one book is around $5.

 ## Prerequisites
 - OpenAI Python library

-Make sure that you have a valid OpenAI API key as the application uses OpenAI's GPT-4 model for generating the book content.
+Ensure you have a valid OpenAI API key, as the application uses OpenAI's GPT-4 model to generate the book content.

 ## Installation
 1. Clone the repository: